jyu12/mern_project/Notes.md

 ``npm i concurrently`` allows you to run a script with multiple commands
 lets you do things like ``"dev": "concurrently \"npm run server\" \"npm run client\""``
 Now, both react and backend is running in single command

+#### Frontawesome and bootstrap
+Using CDN to install which is just copy and pasting script into html header

+#### React Redux developer tool
+Chrome extension for working with React and Redux

+## React
+There are functional and class base components
+- functionally should be 'dumb' component that will not involve in life cycles, states, etc
+ - It should just display components like that, stuff that is just for displaying

+### Router
+Make sure it's installed in react dir and ``npm i react-router-dom``, starting version 4, its -dom
+- Creates routes for componenets, ex: "/register", "/login"
+    - It can then be linked 'Link className="nav-link" to "/register"
+- should try to use 'exact' for the componenets  <Route exact path="/" component= { Landing } />
+    -  So it doesn't try to load all componenets?